cleuer/BoxOfficeSuccess/README.md

 Data from external websites and APIs was collected and used to display the visualization.

 1. Box Office Mojo.
 Data from [BoxOfficeMojo](http://www.boxofficemojo.com) was used to display budget, gross, titles and theatre count.

 2. Facebook.
 Data from [Facebook] (http://www.facebook.com) was used to display number of Facebook likes.

 3. Rotten Tomatoes.
 Data from [RottenTomatoes API](http://developer.rottentomatoes.com) was used to display audience and critic scores.

+4. IMDB.
+Data for movie category was entered from [IMDb](http://www.imdb.com).

 ### Code